Operation Boomerang: Aftermath

 Operation Boomerang produced mixed results.
 Photos of the Pladjoe refinery taken on 19 September indicated that a single building had definitely been destroyed in the raid, though several others were assessed as "probables".
 The mine-laying element of the attack was successful: three ships totalling 1,768 tons were sunk, four others were damaged and the Japanese were unable to transport oil via the Musi River for a month until minesweeping was complete.
 Subsequently, B-29s frequently laid mines as part of efforts to blockade Japan.
 Despite the failure of Operation Boomerang to fully achieve its goals, it demonstrated that XX Bomber Command was now capable of conducting complex operations and the B-29s could safely travel long distances over water.

-XX Bomber Command continued to be reluctant to attack Palembang, and recommended to the Twentieth Air Force on 24 August that its facilities at China Bay be abandoned.
+XX Bomber Command believed that Operation Boomerang had been unsuccessful, based on analysis of post-strike photos.
+The command continued to be reluctant to attack Palembang and recommended to the Twentieth Air Force on 24 August that its facilities at China Bay be abandoned.
 Approval to do so was granted on 3 October, though the Twentieth Air Force directed that the aircraft fueling system remain in place.
 No other B-29 attacks were conducted through Ceylon.
 The USAAF official history noted that modifying the base for only a single operation was "a glaring example of the extravagance of war".
 XX Bomber Command attacked several other cities in South East Asia during 1944 and early 1945; these included multiple raids on Japanese-occupied Singapore which required even longer flights than those to reach Palembang.

 The Eastern Fleet's aircraft carriers raided oil facilities in Sumatra several times between November 1944 and January 1945.
 These included two attacks on Palembang conducted as part of Operation Meridian in January 1945.
 On 24 January the fleet's aircraft badly damaged the Pladjoe refinery, and on the 29th of the month serious damage was inflicted on the nearby Sungai Gerong refinery.
 The Japanese general who commanded the oil refineries at Palembang stated after the war that these attacks had inflicted much more damage than Operation Boomerang.
+The British official history states that at the end of March 1945 the refineries' output was only a third.